 ~ This is the first of a six-post series called Star Wars and History.
 (See below for the six posts’ titles.) ~

-The story parallels the transition from Roman Republic to Empire, in 27 BCE.
+The story parallels the transition from Roman Republic to Empire in 27 BC.
 Like Palpatine, Augustus Caesar had just won a civil war (against Marc Antony and Cleopatra), leaving him in command of the state.
-But Rome’s first emperor didn’t simply throw away the republican government and declare a new monarchy, even though it often looks that way with historical hindsight.
+Also like Palpatine, Rome’s first emperor didn’t simply throw away the republican government and declare a new monarchy.
 Augustus preserved the Republic’s institutions, including the Senate and the Roman consuls and other officers.
-He just took away most of their power, centralizing it in his own hands.
+He just took away most of their power.

 In fact, Augustus didn’t even declare himself emperor.
-His key position was Princeps, an old republican title for the preeminent senator.
-People did call him imperator, but back then the Latin word for “emperor” was more an honorific than a title, essentially meaning commander.
-It wouldn’t clearly refer to a king-like ruler until generations later.
+His key position was Princeps, an old republican title for the most honored senator.
+People did call him imperator, but back then the Latin word for “emperor” was more an honorific than a title.
+It meant something like victorious commander.
+Imperator wouldn’t clearly refer to a king-like ruler until generations later.
 In fact, Augustus and the other early emperors looked more like banana republic dictators than kings (as I point out in The Jericho River).

 Augustus’ revolution from the top, then, was more subtle than Palpatine’s, who actually declares a new “first Galactic Empire.”
 But like Palpatine, Augustus ruled; no one doubted that.

 History turns to urban myth, however, if we imagine Augustus snuffing out democracy, like Palpatine.
-The Roman Republic was more an aristocratic oligarchy than a democracy by Augustus’ time, particularly for anyone living outside the capital.
-And the switch to an emperor ended decades of predatory rule by the aristocrats, as well as repeated civil war, and brought the common people greater peace and security.
+The Roman Republic was more an aristocratic oligarchy than a democracy by Augustus’ time.
+And the switch to an emperor ended decades of brutal rule by the aristocrats, as well as repeated civil war.
+It brought the common people greater peace and security.

 Below are the six posts in this series, Star Wars and History: